Ratzsa/AssignmentOneSnake/README.md

 \\*1 After further reading and discovering that a pointer is NOT 2 bytes that I thought it was, I decided to start using stdint.h and uint for small variables. **

+## 2023-06-24
+Finally decided to connect everything on real hardware.
+Had to lower max columns to 8 because for now I only own one LCD module.
+Found out that the simulation on Wokwi is somehow upside down or something.
+The easy fix with how I connected everything was to switch the vertical axis around.